|© C O P Y R I G H T 2 0 1 4|

 "Sorry," she said immediately, her eyes widening in reaction to my outburst.
 "I was just really worried about you."
 She set my phone back down.

-apologized.
+I sighed and apologized.
 "I'm going to take a shower.
-Thank you again for
+Thank you

 "No problem.
 Can I use your laptop?
 Jim took mine."